Skip to content

 Layer 2: Form Metadata Assembly

-When a customer opens or submits a form, the platform combines the form fields with the behavioral session data collected before submission.
+When a customer opens or submits a form, the application combines form fields with the behavioral session data collected before submission.

-Tech: TypeScript form metadata, source labels, page/form context
+Tech: TypeScript form metadata, source labels, page and form context

 3